 4. Follow the installation prompts.
 You’ll need to log in with the same credentials you used when you signed up.
 Some of the common things that many VPNs will ask are if you’d like it to launch on startup and share crash reports.
 Select your preferences, and installation should complete.
 Screenshot of setting up the ExpressVPN desktop appYou might need to use an activation code, which you can usually find by logging into your account

 5. Start using your VPN.
-Load the app and connect to a server to protect your privacy, use local streaming platforms securely, and torrent safely.
+Load the app and connect to a server to protect your privacy, use streaming platforms securely, and torrent safely.
 Screenshot of ExpressVPNs interface when disconnected and connected to a serverMost VPNs have a Smart Location feature that will automatically connect you to the fastest server

 You can also install our top VPNs on various Linux distributions.
 In most cases, you’ll need to use the command-line to install and run the VPN.
 However, PIA offers a graphical user interface for Linux, supporting popular distributions such as Ubuntu, Debian, Fedora, and more.
 You can install and use the VPN without ever touching the command-line, making it the easiest option for Linux.